qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

 In our previous post on [Hexagonal Architecture in a back-end](/2021/01/04/hexagonal-backend-example.html), we mentioned wrapping ID generation and timestamps in concepts of their own.
-This might feel a bit over-designed, but we have some pragmatic reasons to do so.
-In this post, we will share the trade-offs and rationale behind wrapping the standard stuff in abstractions of your own.
+This might feel a bit over-designed, but we have reasons to do so.
+In this post, we share the trade-offs and rationale behind wrapping the standard stuff in abstractions of your own.

 - [Forces](#forces)